Table of Contents

 Item cannot be loaned at this Circulation Desk

 An operator initiates a Return transaction by entering the item barcode.
 Assuming no notifications or exceptions, the system displays details of the returned item and then allows for entry of the next item barcode.
 Operators can back-date the return due dates/time as needed (often used to process items returned while the library was closed).

-If an item is visibly damaged, the operator can open the item record from the return screen and record this information.
+If an item is visibly damaged, the operator can set a flag to record this information.

 Returning an item removes the loan transaction (i.e., the link between patron and item is removed) and creates a circulation history record that archives all the necessary data about the loan.
 An option exists to include or exclude patron-specific data from the history record.
 Another option is to create a temporary circulation history record for the purpose of allowing patrons to view their previous loans.
 This record, if it exists, does include patron-specific data; these can be purged by a batch process run on a locally-determined schedule limited to records of a specified age.

 Returning an item also updates the item status in the item record.
 If the Circulation Desk has defined an interval between return and reshelving, the item status becomes “Recently Returned” (or whatever literal is wanted).
 After the interval, a batch process changes the item status to “Available” (or whatever literal is wanted).

 During Return, the system also applies any overdue policies that may be in effect, e.g., if fines are charged per day/hour, the Return transaction calculates the amount and creates an overdue fine bill; this is then sent to the patron after running a batch process See Notices and Other Batch Processes for more information.

 Return also captures any pending request(s) for a returned item and prompts the operator to act accordingly.
 Check-in notes in an item also appear to the operator at the time of Return.